gdunkle/scrub-pii-poc/README.md

         * If true go back to GetTextractResultsFunction and process the next page
         * If false go to MoveDocuments
     * MoveDocuments copies the working document to the ExtractedDocumentBucket and delete the working copy out of the WorkingDocumentBucket

+## Known issues

+* There is a bug if the original document uploaded has spaces in the file name 🤦🏻‍♂️

 ## Legal stuff

 Copyright 2019 Amazon.com, Inc. or its affiliates.
 All Rights Reserved.